Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Microservices are often thought of as the evolution of SOA.
 * Advancements in tooling are making microservices broadly accessible, where once they were only used by giants like Netflix.
 * Often discussed in combination with cloud migrations, though cloud is not required

-* A microservice can be any component of a software system
+* A microservice can be any component of a software system, including an API, back-end service, UI, batch service - really anything any software application can do.

 ## Pain Points Microservice Could Help